 "A writer is someone for whom writing is more difficult than it is for other people."
 Thomas Mann

 If you are interested in my services, you can contact me at SeptemberCFawkes[at]gmail[dot]com.
 Tell me the genre, length, and what kind of edit you are looking for.
 I may ask to hear more about your vision for the manuscript and any goals you might have.
-I'll ask for an excerpt of your work in standard manuscript format as a Microsoft Word file.
+I'll ask for an excerpt of your work in standard manuscript format as an RTF or Microsoft Word file.
 I'll then edit those pages to come up with an estimate, and you'll be able to see if my approach suits you.

 In content editing, I look at the larger parts of the story, identifying and providing suggestions for weaknesses and possible ideas to take strengths to the next level.
 This may include such aspects as plot, characterization, theme, overall story structure, arcs, pacing, conflict, and setting.
 It also may contain more specific elements, like subtext, context, audience experience and appeal, tension, relationships, and hitting the right emotions.
 This edit focuses on what the overall story is.

 This edit includes:

 A thorough editorial/critique letter.
 This is written after I've finished reading the manuscript.
 It is as long as it needs to be for me to communicate my points.
 For novels, most of these run 8k - 11k words.
 For more on my approach to editorial letters and a sample, go here.

 Chapter-by-chapter document.
 I've recently started including a chapter-by-chapter document, where at the end of each chapter, I write 1 - 3 paragraphs about my experience reading it.

 Manuscript comments.
 While reading, I may leave comments in the actual document that speak to the content of that specific passage.
 In lighter edits or per request, I may skip this.

 I am willing to work with you on your needs.